Headline risk

 Tasks

 - 2. Restock kitchen supplies, rotate food, and stamp the time and date on food in coolers.
-AI 0%
+AI use: 0%

 - 3. Perform food preparation tasks, such as making sandwiches, carving meats, making soups or salads, baking breads or desserts, and brewing coffee or tea.
-AI 0%
+AI use: 0%

 - 6. Complete orders from steam tables, placing food on plates and serving customers at tables or counters.
-AI 0%
+AI use: 0%

 Technologies